‘Why Am I Not Losing Weight No Matter What I Do? – ANSWERED!’ – Monica May

 You decide you want to lose weight, so you go on a diet and you start working out.
 However the numbers on the scale don’t move.

 You try not to think about it and keep going, but you always make your way back to the same habits over and over again.

 Why is that?

-Just because the number on the scale increases, doesn’t always mean you have gained fat and you’re not losing weight, but let’s face it – when your skinny jeans can’t fit anymore, you’ve gained weight and you know it.
+Now, just because the number on the scale increases, doesn’t always mean you have gained fat and you’re not losing weight, so we’re not talking about muscles vs fat weight.

 I’ll point out every single thing that can be the reason why you’re not losing weight.

 Make these changes, and you won’t have to worry about losing weight anymore.

 Reason #1: You Are On A Diet